CASE STUDY

 Get to know Michael on LinkedIn

-I’m working on a balance between the things that make me happy: family, design, and giving back.
+I’m working on a balance between the things that make me happy: family, giving back, and creative strategy.
 Like most people I only have 24 hours a day, that doesn’t leave time for everything, sorry Facebook.

 © 2026 GraphicsWard LLC